matlab-deep-learning/constrained-deep-learning/examples/convex/classificationCIFAR10/TrainICNNOnCIFAR10Example.md

 # <span style="color:rgb(213,80,0)">Train Fully Convex Neural Network for Image Classification</span>

-This example shows how to create a fully input convex convolutional neural network and train it on CIFAR\-10 data \[1\].
+This example shows how to create a fully input convex convolutional neural network (FIC-CNN) and train it on CIFAR\-10 data \[1\].

 # Prepare Data